msradam/agentic-hackathon/README.md

 jupyter-notebook
 ```

-There are two versions of the AskStreets notebook - `askstreets-gpu.ipynb` which is the hackathon submission with GPU acceleration completed query examples, and `askstreets.ipynb` without GPU acceleration and cleared cell output.
+There are two versions of the AskStreets notebook:
+- `askstreets-gpu.ipynb` which is the hackathon submission with GPU acceleration and fully answered query samples
+- `askstreets.ipynb` which has cleared cell output and does not have GPU acceleration

+`askstreets-gpu.ipynb` also contains output for additional queries that were not demo'd in the video submission.

 ## Inspiration
 During my internship at UNICEF Innovation in NYC, I used OpenStreetMap and NetworkX to calculate distances between schools and health facilities using country street networks.
 By writing code to execute graph algorithms, I was able to generate data to address a real-world issue.